syamkakarla98/Face_Recognition_Using_Convolutional_Neural_Networks/README.md

 ### The Research paper "Smart Attendance Management System Based on Face Recognition Using CNN" is published in [IEEE](https://ieeexplore.ieee.org/abstract/document/9242847).
+DOI: 10.1109/HYDCON48903.2020.9242847